humanapi/humanapi-android-client/README.md

 - Copy `HumanAPI SDK` into your project
 - Add `HumanAPI SDK` as dependency for your application

-Example can be found in `app/src/main/java/android/humanapi/co/demo/HomeActivity.java`
+Code example can be found in `app/src/main/java/android/humanapi/co/demo/HomeActivity.java`